 No - whilst MPs and peers don't require you to be a member of the same political party as them it is important that they are hosting someone with similar views and shared values and we work hard to facilitate this.

 Who are the main political parties?

 The UK is a multi-party system, with a number of parties having representation in both Houses.
 If you are not familiar with the political landscape in the UK, please make sure you conduct sufficient research before applying for any Parliamentary Internships.

 What time commitment is required?

-All internships we advertise have a suggested voluntary commitment of fifteen hours a week or less, following the School’s guidelines on undertaking outside work during term time.
+All internships we advertise have a suggested commitment of 15 hours a week or less, following the School’s guidelines on undertaking outside work during term time.
 Some host offices require an intern for 7, 8, 10 or 12 hours per week, which will be clearly stated on the individual advert.
 The way in which you organise your time commitments (1 full day a week and 1 half day for example) can be discussed with the MP or peer at interview stage.

 What information will the adverts contain?